• Disease Overview

 Diagnosis

 Guillain-Barré syndrome is only one of many causes of acute weakness and numbness.
 The diagnosis requires recognition of the characteristic symptoms and signs.
 Because the disease is rare, diagnosis may be difficult for the non-specialist and referral to a neurologist is usually appropriate.
-Clinical examination shows loss of the tendon reflexes and supports the diagnosis of peripheral nerve disease.
+Clinical examination shows loss of tendon reflexes and supports the diagnosis of peripheral nerve disease.
 Two tests are commonly used to support the diagnosis:

 1. Lumbar puncture to examine the fluid which bathes the spinal cord and nerve roots (cerebrospinal fluid).
-For this the patient lies on their side and has an injection of local anesthetic to numb a small area in the middle of the lower back (the lumbar region).
-The doctor pushes a fine needle through the numb area and sucks off a small sample of cerebrospinal fluid from the hollow canal within the backbone.
+For this, the patient lies on their side and has an injection of local anesthetic to numb a small area in the middle of the lower back (the lumbar region).
+The doctor pushes a fine needle through the numb area and sucks out a small sample of cerebrospinal fluid from the hollow canal within the backbone.
 Analysis of the fluid supports the diagnosis by showing a raised protein content and normal cell count.

 2. Nerve conduction tests (often called an EMG, short for electromyogram, which is a recording of muscle activity) to study the electrical behavior of the nerves.
 The doctor uses small electrical shocks to stimulate nerves in the arms and legs and records the responses in the muscles and sensory nerves.
 The recordings prove the presence of nerve damage and show whether the damage affects the nerve sheaths (made of myelin) or the nerve fibers inside the sheaths (called axons) or both.